ChimeHQ/Impact/README.md

 But, for now, in-process reporting is a necessary component for most developers.
 There are many trade-offs and design decisions that dramatically affect the qualities of a reporting system.
 Understanding those trade-offs, and being explicit about choices that affect them is one of the goals of this project.

-Also, crash reporting is just a fun and facinating problem.
+Also, crash reporting is just a fun and fascinating problem.
 It tends to be very commonly used and very poorly understood.
 I think the Apple development community could benefit a lot from a more in-depth understanding of the area.

 ## Can I Use Impact in my App?